faunalia/HealthQGIS/Documentation/first_steps.rst

 A layer can be selected and dragged up or down in the legend to change the z-ordering.
 Z-ordering means that layers listed nearer the top of the legend are drawn over layers listed lower down in the legend.

-Layers in the legend window can be organized into **groups**:
+Layers in the legend window can be organized into **Groups**:

 * Right click in the legend window and choose **Add Group**.
 Type in a name for the group and press Enter.
-Now click on an existing layer and drag it onto the group (in the example project provided, there are three groups, each one corresponds to a State)
+Now click on an existing layer and drag it onto the group (in the example project provided, there are two groups: the first contains *human* infrastructures while the second contains all the *natural* layers).

 Map view
 ----------------------